-Just in time for the 100th anniversary of the Girl Scouts in 2012, a lavishly illustrated account of the fascinating life of the woman who started it all.
+Just in time for the 100th anniversary of the Girl Scouts in 2012, a lavishly illustrated account of the fascinating life of the woman who started it all!
 Juliette (Daisy) Gordon Low was a remarkable woman with ideas that were ahead of her time.
-She witnessed important eras in U.S. history, from the Civil War and Reconstruction to westward expansion to post--World War I and she made history by founding the first national organization to bring girls from all backgrounds into the out-of-doors.
+She witnessed important eras in U.S. history, from the Civil War and Reconstruction to westward expansion to post-World War I. And she made history by founding the first national organization to bring girls from all backgrounds into the out-of-doors.

 For more stories of trailblazing girls and women, visit A Mighty Girl's Biography section.

 "The attractive book design features chapter headings that look like Girl Scout badges, and most spreads include period photos or reproductions of primary-source documents.
-Exemplary nonfiction." -- School Library Journal
+Exemplary nonfiction." — School Library Journal

 Includes author's note, source notes, bibliography, timeline, places to visit, the Girl Scout Promise and Law, and musical notation for the favorite scout song "Make New Friends."

 |Recommended Age||9 - 12|